KamleshBobde1/ent-strapi-shell-script/README.md

 # ent-strapi-shell-script
 ## The shell script to automate strapi project creation with customized code.
-Postgres database is recommended.
+Postgres database is required.

 ### Prerequisites:
  - Create a database in Postgres for Strapi project.
  - Keep the database name, username, password, ip address and database port handy.
  - Keep realm name (Ex. entando) and App Builder url (Ex. http://192.168.43.3.nip.io) handy.
+ - Keep machine IP(Ex.
+172.40.0.142) and port (Ex.
+1337) handy where strapi project will run on.
 ### Steps to follow with the script:
 1. Pull the script from repo:
   $ `git clone https://github.com/KamleshBobde1/ent-strapi-shell-script.git`